 Read our Blog Customers and Peaceful Valley staff share their fruit tree growing knowledge at groworganic.com/organic-gardening

-Offer applies to Fig, Pomegranate, Citrus, Olive, Avocado, and Pawpaw trees.
+Offer applies to Fig, Pomegranate, Citrus, Olive, and Avocado trees.
 Cannot be combined with bare root fruit or nut trees.
 Offer valid for the lower 48 states.